chaos-mesh/website/docs/chaos_experiments/pod_chaos.md

 spec:
   action: container-kill
   mode: one
-  containerName: "prometheus"
+  containerName: 'prometheus'
   selector:
     labelSelectors:
-      "app.kubernetes.io/component": "monitor"
+      'app.kubernetes.io/component': 'monitor'
   scheduler:
-    cron: "@every 30s"
+    cron: '@every 30s'
 ```

 For a detailed description of each field in the configuration template, see [`Field description`](#fields-description).

 ## Fields description

-* **action** defines the specific chaos action for the Pod.
+- **action** defines the specific chaos action for the Pod.
 In this case, it is a Pod failure.
-* **mode** defines the mode to run chaos action.
+- **mode** defines the mode to run chaos action.
 Supported mode: `one` / `all` / `fixed` / `fixed-percent` / `random-max-percent`.
-* **value** depends on the value of `mode`.
+- **value** depends on the value of `mode`.
 If `mode` is `one` or `all`, leave `value` empty.
 If `fixed`, provide an integer of pods to do chaos action.
 If `fixed-percent`, provide a number from 0 to 100 to specify the percent of pods the server can do chaos action.
 If `random-max-percent`, provide a number from 0 to 100 to specify the max percent of pods to do chaos action.
-* **selector** specifies the target pods for chaos injections.
+- **selector** specifies the target pods for chaos injections.
 For more details, see [Define the Scope of Chaos Experiment](../user_guides/experiment_scope.md).
-* **containerName** defines the target container name, it is needed by container kill action.
+- **containerName** defines the target container name, it is needed by container kill action.
-* **gracePeriod** defines the duration in seconds before the pod should be deleted.
+- **gracePeriod** defines the duration in seconds before the pod should be deleted.
 It is used in pod-kill action, and its value must be non-negative integer.
 The default value is zero that indicates delete immediately.
-* **duration** defines the duration for each chaos experiment.
+- **duration** defines the duration for each chaos experiment.
 The default value is `30s`, which indicates that pod failure will last for 30 seconds.
-* **scheduler** defines the scheduler rules for the running time of the chaos experiment.
+- **scheduler** defines the scheduler rules for the running time of the chaos experiment.
 For more rule information, see [robfig/cron](https://godoc.org/github.com/robfig/cron).